kktjs/markdown-react-code-preview-loader/core/README.md

 ## Configure meta ID

-Note: You need to add a special `meta` identifier to the code block example, and `loader` will index the `react` example for code conversion.
+Note ⚠️: You need to add a special `meta` identifier to the code block example, and `loader` will index the `react` example for code conversion.

 1. `mdx:` special identifier prefix
 2. `mdx:preview` Controls whether to perform example indexing, and obtain the required example object through the corresponding line number.